lipschultz/lipschultz.github.io/_posts/2018-01-27-popular-01-oeis.md

 Gauvrit et al. suggested that some of these are linked to decimal notation, offering the example that 1111, 2222, ..., 9999 are all in this unaccounted for set.
 However, other than those nine numbers, none of them are obviously linked to decimal notation.
 For example, of the three-digit version of that sequence, only 111 is in the unaccounted for set (it's also the only one in the popular set).

 The graph below shows where the unaccounted for popular numbers fall within the OEIS popularity graph.
 It seems many of them occur for smaller numbers, before a clear gap begins to appear.
-Point 2 (from the section on classifying popular numbers) is a good marker of where a gap just starts appearing -- recall that it's at x=185.
+Point 2 (from the section on classifying popular numbers) is a good marker of where a gap just starts appearing -- shown as an orange dashed line in the graph (x = 185).
 Of the 408 unaccounted for integers, 20.1% are below point 2.
 Additionally, 52.9% of all popular integers below point 2 are unaccounted for.
 Only 1.85% of all integers are below point 2.
 Therefore, it seems being smaller is also an indicator for being popular.

 ```python